-If you can afford to exit your timeshare, find an experienced attorney with a history of timeshare cancellation.
-This step can be challenging because many people claim to be timeshare attorneys but lack the right qualifications.
+If you can afford to exit your timeshare, find an experienced attorney with a cancellation history.
+This step can be challenging because many claim to be timeshare attorneys but lack the right qualifications.

 Despite what you hear on the radio or see on tv, very few attorneys specialize in timeshares.
 Many claiming to be so are struggling businesses looking for new work demographics or outright scams.
 To ensure you are working with a legitimate lawyer with a verified background in vacation ownership, ask for references from past timeshare clients.
 If they're successful attorneys in this space, they should have proven success with past clients.

 Before hiring a timeshare lawyer, consider your lawyer's transparency.
 Far too many get pulled in by catchy commercials or billboards but never complete the research to ensure they're working with a legitimate service.
 Transparency in business equates to trustworthiness.